CliMA/Oceananigans.jl/docs/src/model_setup/boundary_conditions.md

 ## Building boundary conditions on a field

-To create, for example, a set of horizontally periodic field boundary conditions
+To create, for example, a set of horizontally-periodic field boundary conditions, write

 ```jldoctest
 julia> topology = (Periodic, Periodic, Bounded);